Holistic Travel

 Most of us don’t need a vacation—we need to feel alive again.
 And the fastest way to do that is to step into nature.
 Even a short time in wild places helps us reset.
 This isn’t just a nice idea—it’s backed by science.
 Researchers call it the Three Day Effect: the shift that happens when we unplug, slow down, and ground ourselves in the natural world to recalibrate.

 At Chicken Feet Travels, we design experiences around that effect.
-We believe three days int he right place, with the right people, can change everything.
-These aren’t quick getaways just to tick off a list—these are invitations to breathe again.
+We believe three days in the right place, with the right people, with the right intention can change everything.
+These are not quick getaways just to tick off a list—these are invitations to breathe again.
 To surf at sunrise, to climb through clouds, to eat food that taste like where it came from, and to feel what it’s like to belong in the world again.

 Nature is the main event.
-Every weekend or long trip is rooted in years of exploring, riding, diving and listening.
+All our adventures are rooted in years of exploring, riding, diving and listening.
 We partner with the people who call these places their home which gives them all the reason to protect their corner of nature.
-We’ve created nature-based escapes who need them most—busy professionals living daily life on repeat, seekers and retired wanderers.
+We’ve created nature-based experiences for those who need them most—busy professionals living daily life on repeat, seekers and retired wanderers.
 You don’t need a sabbatical to come alive.
 You just need a few days where the air is clean, the wifi signal is weak, and the land and animals are still wild enough to remind you who you are.

 And when we remember that nature heals, we remember how to protect.
-We are nature.
+After all, we are nature.

 Cultivate Curiosity

-“How we spend every day is how we spend our lives.”
-Read that again.
-Think about it.
-So, when was the last time you tried something new—just because.
-Fast forward 50 years, when you look back, what did you actually do?
+“How we spend our days is how we spend our lives.”
+So—when was the last time you tried something new, just because?

-We believe it’s never too late to try something different, especially in Southeast Asia where curiosity is always rewarded.
-Whether it’s summiting a volcano, diving in the Coral triangle, eating something unfamiliar, or simple doing nothing in a UNESCO heritage site—this region has a way of expanding your world if you let it.
-And another great part is that getting a surf guide or doing a yoga retreat is very affordable.
+We believe curiosity is a compass.
+Especially in Southeast Asia, where following that nudge often leads somewhere unexpected and unforgettable.
+Whether it’s summiting a volcano, diving in the Coral Triangle, tasting something unfamiliar, or doing absolutely nothing at a UNESCO heritage site—this region has a way of expanding your world if you let it.

 Adventure is a mindset.
-It isn’t about cliffs or climbs—it’s a willingness to try something different, to fumble a little, to stay curious and bold when Google Maps loses connection.
-The real adventure starts when you stop needing it to look a certain way.
+It’s not about cliffs or climbs.
+It’s about staying curious when Google Maps drops out, and being bold when plans go sideways.
+The real adventure begins when you stop needing it to look a certain way

 You start by going.